 Getting around in Santa Clara

 Although only 2.9 percent of the city’s population uses public transportation to commute to work, the city has a wealth of public transportation options.
 These include two train stations.
 While the Altamont Commuter Express and Amtrak’s Capitol Corridor train serve both stations, Caltrain serves the Santa Clara Station.
-Santa Clara Valley Transportation Authority (VTA) offers bus service in the city.
+Valley Transportation Authority (VTA) offers bus service in the city.

 Business and industry in Santa Clara

 From the mid-19th to mid-20th century, Santa Clara’s economy centered on agriculture.
 That all changed, however, in 1960, with the ushering in of the semiconductor industry.
 Today, the city is home to some of the biggest names in the high-tech industry, including the world headquarters of Agilent Technologies, Intel, Atheros, McAfee, National Semiconductor, Synaptics, and others.

 - California’s Great America

 You’ll never be at a loss for things to do in your leisure time when you buy a home in Santa Clara.
 The city boasts two performing arts theatres and a plethora of art galleries and museums.